 As with daycare, public and private kindergarten fees vary widely.
 However, public kindergartens are “free” from October 1, 2019.

-FYI: ”Free” doesn’t exclude you from paying entrance fees, bus fees, insurance, school meals, uniforms, textbooks/supplies, and maintenance fees!
+FYI: ”Free” doesn’t exempt you from paying entrance fees, bus fees, insurance, school meals, uniforms, textbooks/supplies, and maintenance fees!

 From a Japan Times article published on December 28, 2018, days after the preschool subsidy program was approved: